My Unique Approach: Bioindividual, Functional, and Truly Holistic Healing

 We also have uniqueness within our personalities and our energetic makeup.

-This is why a diet, medication, supplement, or anything else doesn't have the same effect for everyone.
-There are subleties within supplements, such as the forms of vitamins or doses, that, when adjusted, make a huge difference for people.
-There are specific adjustments that can be made to diets that are way beyond the special diets you hear about on the Internet, to reduce symptoms, lower inflammation, and allow the body to heal.
+There are subtleties within supplements, such as the forms of vitamins or doses, that, when adjusted, make a huge difference for people.
+There are specific adjustments that can be made to diets that go way beyond the special diets you hear about on the internet, to reduce symptoms, lower inflammation, and allow the body to heal.

 When we target our supports, protocols, and lifestyles to meet our personal needs, we find more success in healing.
 This is the bioindividual approach.